 * Uber's ops halted Monday after defying driver application rules

-* Outpouring of anger on social media after Uber's suspension (Adds regulator denying Uber's appeal)
+* Outpouring of anger on social media after Uber's suspension (Adds comments from regulator, Duterte spokesman)

-MANILA, Aug 15 (Reuters) - The Philippines' transport regulator on Tuesday denied an appeal by Uber Technologies Inc against its order suspending the ride-hailing firm's services for a month in the Southeast Asian nation.
+MANILA, Aug 15 (Reuters) - Uber Technologies Inc resumed its services in the Philippines on Tuesday, defying a regulator's order that had suspended the ride-hailing firm's services for a month in the Southeast Asian nation.

 The Land Transportation Franchising and Regulatory Board late on Monday halted the service over what it said was Uber's violation of a directive to cease accepting new driver applications.